-A key part of AmCham’s advocacy is its active participation in the Asia-Pacific Council of American Chambers of Commerce (APCAC), which consists of 27 member AmChams in 20 economies.
-Together, APCAC AmChams represent the growing interests of over 50,000 executives and over 10,000 businesses in the region.
-The APCAC membership manages trade volumes in excess of US$400 billion and direct investments (FDI) of over US$600 billion.
-Find out more by visiting www.apcac.org.
+A key part of AmCham’s advocacy is its active participation in the Asia-Pacific Council of American Chambers of Commerce (APCAC), which consists of 29 member AmChams.
+Together, APCAC AmChams represent the growing interests of over 15,000 businesses, over 50,000 overseas American workers and more than 10 million employees.
+American enterprises provided over $620 billion in trade and investment in the APCAC region in 2016.

 APCAC allows AmCham members throughout the region to band together in order to influence regulatory framework affecting American businesses in the Asia Pacific region.
 For questions or to share issues your company would like APCAC to speak out on, please contact firstname.lastname@example.org.

 Annual APCAC Conference

 Every year leaders of APCAC AmChams gather for networking and thought-provoking discussions as they review key issues in the Asia Pacific region, and meet leaders from the U.S. Government, regional institutions such as the APEC Secretariat, the Asian Development Bank, the ASEAN Secretariat, and top political leaders of the host country.
 The 2018 APCAC Business Summit was hosted by AmCham Malaysia in Kuala Lumpur on April 3-4.